Javascript is not enabled.

 How a tracker can be misused

 “I have found physical tracking devices hidden under the bumper of a car or in bags,” says Eva Galperin, director of cybersecurity at the Electronic Frontier Foundation.
-To combat this some trackers have stalker alert systems, making a chiming noise if separated from their owners after eight to 24 hours.
+To combat this, some trackers have stalker alert systems, making a chiming noise if separated from their owners after eight to 24 hours.

 — Lexi Pandell

-Low-tech solutions can be helpful, too, such as the My Property ID Registry (from $39 for 10 ID tags), an inexpensive, police-accepted security system that works worldwide.
-Once you get the ID tags in the mail, register your stuff online — including the serial number of any smartphone, laptop, etc., which is what the police will need if you file a police report.
+Once you get the ID tags in the mail, register your stuff online, including the serial number of any smartphone, laptop or other device.
+The police will need that if you file a police report.

 When you realize your phone is missing, you’ll need to log in on another device or a web browser on a computer with the same account name and password as your phone.